fabmlk/php-oauth-lib-rs/README.md

 a non-active token will return `false`.

 ## Exceptions
-The library will return exceptions when using the `verifyRequest` method, you can catch these exceptions and send the appropriate response to the client using your own (HTTP) framework.
+The library will return exceptions when using the `verifyToken` method, you can catch these exceptions and send the appropriate response to the client using your own (HTTP) framework.